mintyPT/sigla/README.md

 ### Access to children meta data (frontmatter)

-Todo...
+We've seen you can render children either doing node.children() or iterating over node.children and rendering each child with child().
+This important thing to notice is that a child is a node just like the base node we use on our templates.
+This mean you have access to its attributes, children and so on.

-### Properties type convertion
+### Properties type conversion

-Passing only string as the value of properties is slighly constraining.
+Passing only string as the value of properties is slightly constraining.
 As such, there is a way to cast into other types of variables:

 ```xml
     <something